Stanislaus County sees big spike in overdose deaths in 2020. Did COVID-19 contribute?

 Opioids, also called narcotics, are a class of drugs used to reduce pain.
 They have high potential for addiction.
 The class includes naturally occurring products, such as morphine and codeine, derived from the pods of opium poppy plants.
 Heroin is a semi-synthetic opioid prepared from morphine.
 Synthetic opioids are manufactured and include prescription painkillers such as fentanyl, oxycodone and vicodin, to name a few.

-Mora is also a member of the Stanislaus County Opioid Safety Coalition, a grant-funded program of BHRS.
+Mora is also a member of the Stanislaus County Opioid Safety Coalition, a program with some grant funding and led jointly by BHRS and public health.
 The coalition is a collaboration of county agencies and community stakeholders who are working to prevent and reduce opioid misuse and abuse through education, prevention, treatment and recovery programs.

 In a 2019 report from The Bee, Stanislaus County was identified as a hot spot for prescription narcotics, with distribution of more than 218 million pills, enough for 61 pills per resident per year, over a seven-year period from 2006 to 2012.